freddien03/Simulating-Rutherford-Scattering/README.md

 ## Usage

 See "Simulating-Rutherford-Scattering.ipynb" for the Jupyter Notebook.

+For a more accessible version, see "Simulating-Rutherford-Scattering.pdf".

-Please note the file relies on the images directory to display the diagrams.
+Please note these files rely on the images and outputs directory to display the diagrams.